 Free early learning and childcare

 All 3 and 4-year-olds are entitled to a certain amount of free early education and childcare per week.
 This is called the Early Years Entitlement.
+From September 2017, some children of working parents may be eligible for extra free early education and childcare.
 Find out more about the Early Years Entitlement.

 Some 2-year-olds are also entitled to free early education and childcare.
 This funding is based on your child’s circumstances or your family income.
 If your child is eligible, we will send you a Golden Ticket which you can use to access the free childcare.
 Find out more about Golden Tickets and what you should do if you think your child is eligible but you haven’t received one.